Chidera-Data-Dev/LSTM_SENTIMENT_ANALYZER_/README.md

 User Input → Streamlit → FastAPI → LSTM Model → Sentiment Prediction

-## Recommendations & Future Improvements
+## Recommendations

 The current model provides a solid baseline for sentiment classification.
-Future improvements could include:

-- Experimenting with pretrained word embeddings.
-- Testing more advanced NLP architectures.
-- Improving text preprocessing.
-- Training with a larger and more diverse dataset.
-- Monitoring real-world predictions to identify areas for improvement.
+Future improvements could include experimenting with pretrained embeddings, alternative NLP architectures, additional preprocessing techniques, and a larger training dataset.

+The deployed application provides a foundation for testing the model with real user inputs and identifying areas for future improvement.
 ## Technologies

 - Python